giulia-berto/app-multi-lap-anat/README.md

 You can submit this App online at https://doi.org/10.25663/brainlife.app.122 via the “Execute” tab.

 Inputs: \
-To perfform the bundle segmentation, you need two key elements: (i) the tractogram of the (target) subject you want to extract the bundle from and (ii) the wmc segmentations of multiple (example) subjects you want to learn from.
-Moreover, the tractograms of the (example) subjects have to be provided to perform an initial Streamline Linear Registration (SLR) between tractograms.
+To perform the bundle segmentation, you need two key elements: (i) the tractogram of the (target) subject you want to extract the bundle from and (ii) the wmc segmentations of multiple (example) subjects you want to learn from.
+Moreover, you have to provide the anatomical T1s and the tractograms of the (example) subjects (which are used to apply an initial Streamline Linear Registration (SLR) between tractograms).

 Output: \
 You will get the wmc segmentation of the (single) bundle of interest in the target subject.